 Cornerstone University students and alumni build lives that matter.
 They are influencers in international non-profit organizations, leaders of local businesses and disciples who transform our world for Christ.

 Numbers help us tell one part of our story.
 We're proud of where we rank.
-And the numbers show that we are recognized for the value we bring to Christian liberal arts education.
+And the numbers show that we are recognized for the value we bring to Christian liberal arts education and are located in a top-rated city for both college students and job growth.

 - Top 15% of the business administration and management programs in the Most Popular category (College Factual, 2017).*